Q0LT/Q0LT/README.md

-- 👋 Wazzup, I'm Qolt.
-Pronounced Colt, but with more flair
+- 👋 Wazzup, I'm Qolt
+- AKA Doomer, Qolt-45, Daddy Doom, Qolt Von Dickdown, Doomy Bear....
 - 👀 I’m into tech, denim, and making farms cool again
 - 🤠 Currently knee-deep in penetration testing (and no, it’s not as sexy as it sounds)